eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Track record of developing new research ideas, as demonstrated by one or more first author publications or projects.
 	- Publications at top ML/Audio/HCI conferences is a big plus: CHI, UIST, NeurIPS, ICML, ICLR, ISMIR, Interspeech, ICASSP.
 + Distributed Deep Learning
++ Research Scientist
+	- By applying to this role, you will be considered for Research Scientist roles across all teams at OpenAI.
+	- As a Research Scientist here, you will develop innovative machine learning techniques and advance the research agenda of the team you work on, while also collaborating with peers across the organization.
+We are looking for people who want to discover simple, generalizable ideas that work well even at large scale, and form part of a broader research vision that unifies the entire company.
+	- Have a track record of coming up with new ideas or improving upon existing ideas in machine learning, demonstrated by accomplishments such as first author publications or projects
+	- Possess the ability to own and pursue a research agenda, including choosing impactful research problems and autonomously carrying out long-running projects
+	- Be excited about OpenAI’s approach to research
+	- Interested in and thoughtful about the impacts of AI technology
+	- Past experience in creating high-performance implementations of deep learning algorithms
+	- The annual salary range for this role is $200,000 – $370,000.
++ Research Scientist, Machine Learning
+	- San Francisco, California, United States — Policy Research
+	- The Policy Research team at OpenAI is responsible for understanding our company’s current and potential impact on the world, and using that understanding to recommend the best possible policies at OpenAI and elsewhere (“policies” are defined broadly to include laws, safety requirements, industry norms, etc.).
+Team members have backgrounds in a wide variety of disciplines, including computer science and engineering, law, philosophy, economics, political science, and more, and we use a wide variety of quantitative and qualitative methods to measure, forecast, and analyze OpenAI’s impacts.
+	- We’re seeking an experienced machine learning researcher to shape and lead the ML research agenda for trustworthy AI.
+	- This is an opportunity to pioneer and prototype new approaches for testing and evaluating the most advanced AI systems – and to harness the most advanced AI systems to do so.
+The role will include research on the development of novel evaluation methods and interventions for things like dangerous model capabilities and existential risks, fairness and representation, as well as untruthful, hallucinatory, or otherwise undesired model behavior.
+	- If you enjoy tackling deep questions in ML research, thrive in roles where ambitious entrepreneurial pursuit of open-ended goals is rewarded, and are strongly motivated to contribute to the roll-out of advanced general AI systems going well, you will find our work here uniquely challenging and rewarding.
+This role reports to our Trustworthy AI lead.
+	- This role is based in our San Francisco HQ.
+We offer relocation assistance to new employees.
+	- Research upstream interventions at the level of training data, pre-training, and training
+	- Research and prototype novel evaluation methods in areas such as dangerous model capabilities and existential risks, fairness and representation, as well as untruthful, hallucinatory, or otherwise undesired model behavior.
+	- Work with downstream product and infrastructure teams to build and scale effective tools for responsible deployment
+	- Develop and mentor ML Researchers on the Deployment Planning team
+	- Architect and develop interventions that improve real world impact
+	- Have a track record of coming up with new ideas or improving upon existing ideas in machine learning, demonstrated by accomplishments such as first author publications or projects
+	- Possess the ability to own and pursue a research agenda, including choosing impactful research problems and autonomously carrying out long-running projects
+	- Have experience developing novel techniques for ML model measurement and mitigation
+	- Have experience in research mentorship, leading project teams, and setting technical direction
+	- Be comfortable working cross functionally across both research and product teams
+	- Past experience in interdisciplinary research collaborations
+	- Past experience in creating high-performance implementations of deep learning algorithms
+	- Annual Salary Range: $200,000—$370,000 USD
++ Research Scientist, Safety
+	- The Safety Systems team is responsible for various safety work to ensure our best models can be safely deployed to the real world to benefit the society.
+The work encompasses a wide range of research and engineering projects from detection to model training to model evaluation and red-teaming, aiming to reduce unwanted use cases and ensure model behavior within our safety standard and legal compliance.
+The Safety Systems team is at the forefront of OpenAI's mission to build and deploy safe AGI, driving our commitment to AI safety and fostering a culture of trust and transparency.
+	- We seek to learn from deployment and distribute the benefits of AI, while ensuring that this powerful tool is used responsibly and safely.
+Safety is more important to us than unfettered growth.
+	- OpenAI is seeking a senior researcher with passion for AI safety and experience in safety research.
+Your role will set directions for research to enable and empower safe AGI and work on research projects to make our AI systems safer, more aligned and more robust to adversarial or malicious use cases.
+You will play a critical role in shaping how a safe AI system should look like in the future at OpenAI, making a significant impact on our mission to build and deploy safe AGI.
+	- Set the research directions and strategies to make our AI systems safer, more aligned and more robust.
+	- Conduct state-of-the-art research on AI safety topics such as RLHF, adversarial training, robustness, and more.
+	- Coordinate and collaborate with cross-functional teams, including T&S, legal, policy and other research teams, to ensure that our products meet the highest safety standards.
+	- Actively performing safety audits on AI/ML models and systems, identifying areas of risk and proposing mitigation strategies.
+	- Ph.D. in computer science, machine learning, or a related field, with 5+ years of related research experience.
+	- Experience in the field of AI safety, working on topics like RLHF, adversarial training, robustness, fairness & biases, is extremely advantageous.
+	- Experience in safety work for AI model deployment is a big plus.
+	- Care deeply about AI safety and motivated by work to make the cutting edge AI models safer for real world use;
+	- In-depth understanding of deep learning research and/or strong engineering skills is critical for the success of the role.
+	- Enjoy being a team player.
+	- Annual Salary Range: $200,000—$370,000 USD
 + skill set:
 	- Intuitive Surgical designs and manufactures state-of-the-art robot-assisted systems for use in minimally-invasive surgery.
 These systems are revolutionizing the way in which surgery is being done and offer a unique platform that is being used routinely at hospitals worldwide for exploring the potential of digital surgery.
 Joining Intuitive Surgical means joining a team dedicated to using technology to benefit patients by improving surgical efficacy and decreasing surgical invasiveness, with patient safety as our highest priority.
 	- The Applied Research group within Intuitive Surgical has an immediate opening in Sunnyvale, CA for a research scientist with focus on Computer Vision, Deep Learning and Image Analytics, contributing to new technology development in the area of 3D scene understanding/reconstruction and spatial AI systems for next-generation robot-assisted surgery platforms.
 This role is an exciting opportunity to join a newly formed team and contribute to its growth and it will give you an opportunity to test your knowledge in a challenging problem solving environment.